Falun Gong: Causes

-Observers have attempted to explain the Party's rationale for banning Falun Gong as stemming from a variety of factors.
+Observers have attempted to explain the CCP's rationale for banning Falun Gong as stemming from a variety of factors.
 Many of these explanations centre on institutional causes, such as Falun Gong's size and popularity, its independence from the state, and internal politics within the Chinese government.
 Other scholars have noted that Chinese authorities were troubled by Falun Gong's moral and spiritual content, which put it at odds with aspects of the official Marxist ideology.
 Still others have pointed to China's history of bloody sectarian revolts as a possible factor leading to the crackdown.